andrewhao/built-to-last-talk/slides.md

 Each domain's event handlers are run as subscribers to an exchange topic.

 Stitch Fix's [Pwwka](https://github.com/stitchfix/pwwka) is an excellent RabbitMQ message queue implementation.
 You can also use [Sneakers](http://jondot.github.io/sneakers/).

+???

+Now, I can replace the backend of my DomainEventPublisher with a RabbitMQ message queue!
+This allows me to actually send events that I can then extract to an external system.

 ---